gaozhitong/gaozhitong/README.md

 ### Hi there 👋
 My name is Zhitong Gao.
-I am a final-year master’s student in Computer Science at ShanghaiTech University.
+I am a final-year master’s student in Computer Science at ShanghaiTech University PLUS Lab.
 Currently, I am also a visiting student at EPFL Computer Vision Lab.
 - 🔭 I’m currently working on constructing robust and safe structure-prediction models under uncertainty.
 - 🌱 I’m currently learning uncertainty estimation, open-world learning, probabilistic modeling, optimal transport, etc.
 - 👯 I am always open to collaborating on projects and innovative research.
 Feel free to reach out for any exciting opportunities!